- A cash exercise, or

 Option 1 – A Cash Exercise

-If your goal is to own as many shares of the employee stock as possible post-exercise, a cash exercise may bethe best option.
-The process of a cash exercise entails the following:
+If your goal is to own as many shares of the employee stock as possible post-exercise, a cash exercise may be the best option.
+The process of a cash exercise may entail the following:

-- You buy shares of company stock at the grant price of your employee stock options.
+- You buy shares of company stock at the exercise price of your employee stock options.

-- The price you pay for your shares is the grant price multiplied by the amount of shares you exercise.
+- The price you pay for your shares is the exercise price multiplied by the number of shares you exercise.

-Depending on the number of vested options you can exercise and the grant price at which you can exercise them, the out-of-pocket cost of a cash exercise can reach into the hundreds of thousands of dollars.
+Depending on the number of vested options you can exercise and the exercise price at which you can exercise them, the out-of-pocket cost of a cash exercise can be a big number.

-If you are one of the lucky ones with that sort of cash on hand, here are a few things to know before you do a cash exercise:
+If you are one of those with cash on hand, here are a few things to know before you do a cash exercise:

 - All else being equal, a cash exercise often maximizes the total amount of shares owned outright post-exercise, as compared to the other options.

-- It typically results in anti-diversification.
-The shares your exercise and hold may lead to a concentrated position of company stock that encompasses a large percentage of your net worth.
-Concentrated stock positions are something that should be continually evaluated for their pros and cons.
+- The shares you exercise and hold may lead to a concentrated position of company stock that encompasses a large percentage of your net worth.
+Concentrated stock positions are something that should be continually evaluated for its pros and cons.

 - If you have incentive stock options, a cash exercise may increase the likelihood that you will be subject to the alternative minimum tax.